flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

     2. `boot0` then initialises part of the I/O and nearby blocks by reading the flags found on OTP memory and SEEPROM.
 It then proceeds to fetch the next bootloader stage (`boot1`) from NAND.
     3. `boot1` is encrypted and signed, so Starbuck first checks its signature (RSA type), the integrity of the content (by comparing the SHA-1 hashes) and then proceeds to decrypt it (using AES).
 All of the keys and certificates needed are fetched from OTP memory.
     4. More I/O is initialised.
 Then, SEEPROM and part of OTP is locked down from being accessed again.
 Finally, `boot1` kicks off.
     5. `boot1` initialises even more I/O and prepares MEM2 and MEM0 for use `r cite("operating_system-boot1")`.
 It then transfers `IOSU Firmware` from NAND to MEM1 and performs the same verification & decryption process.
-If everything went well, Starbuck disables the used OTP memory and zeroes out sensible data.
+If everything went well, Starbuck disables the used OTP memory and zeroes out sensitive data.
 Finally, it jumps to `IOSU Firmware`.
     7. `IOSU Firmware` is a collection of binaries.
 The first one launched is `IOSU Loader`, which moves the rest of the firmware (a.k.a `IOSU`) to specific memory locations (SRAM and MEM0).
 It then clears itself from MEM1 and jumps to SRAM, where `IOSU Kernel` awaits.
     8. The `IOSU Kernel` first does a quick MEM1 check `r cite("operating_system-iosu")`, but after that finishes, that's **Starbuck up and running with IOSU**.
 To perform its functions, IOSU's modules are found on MEM0.
     9. Espresso is next, so IOSU copies `Cafe OS` (in encrypted form) into MEM2 and kickstarts Espresso.